Skip to main content

 Recommended file sizes

-For background logos, the preferred size is about 512x512.
+For background logos, the preferred size is about 512 x 512 pixels.
 For images uploaded to the Designer, especially larger images such as background images, you can use a resolution of up to 2048 pixels in width or height.
 However, it's important to note that the maximum safe resolution for Android devices is 4096 pixels.
 Exceeding this resolution may cause display issues for Android users.

 Working in the Designer